cloudflare/pingora/.github/CONTRIBUTING.md

 ## Making a PR

 After you've filed an issue, you can make your PR referencing that issue number.
-Once you open your PR, it will be labelled _needs review_.
+Once you open your PR, it will be labelled _Needs Review_.
 A maintainer will review your PR as soon as they can.
-The reviewer may ask for changes - they will mark the PR as _changes requested_ and _work in progress_ and will give you details about the requested changes.
+The reviewer may ask for changes - they will mark the PR as _Changes Requested_ and will give you details about the requested changes.
 Feel free to ask lots of questions!
 The maintainers are there to help you.

+Once we (the maintainers) decide to accept your change, we will label your PR as _Accepted_.
+Later (usually within a week or two), we will rebase your commits onto the `main` branch in a separate PR, batched alongside other _Accepted_ commits and any internal changes.
+(This process allows us to sync the state of our internal repository with the public repository.)
+Once your change lands in `main`, we will close your PR.

 ### Caveats